Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Introduction

 \section{Introduction}

-Bilevel optimization problems embed the optimality conditions of a sub-problem into the constraints of another one.
-They can model various decision-making problems such as Stackelberg or leader-follower games, market equilibria, or pricing and revenue management.
-A review of methods and applications of bilevel problems is presented in \cite{dempe2018review}.
-In the classical setting of bilevel problems, when optimizing their objective function, the upper level anticipates an optimal reaction of the lower level to its decisions.
-However, in many practical cases, the lower level can make near-optimal decisions \cite{Wiesemann2013}.
-An important issue in this setting is the definition of the robustness of the upper-level decisions with respect to near-optimal lower-level solutions.
+Bilevel optimization problems embed the optimality conditions of a subproblem into the constraints of another one.
+They can faithfully model various decision-making problems such as Stackelberg or leader-follower games, market equilibria, or pricing and revenue management.
+A recent review of methods and applications of bilevel problems is presented in \cite{dempe2018review}.
+In the classical bilevel setting, when optimizing its objective function, the upper level anticipates an optimal reaction of the lower level to its decisions.
+However, in many practical cases, the lower level can make near-optimal decisions, by which we mean decisions that respect bilevel feasibility but with the corresponding objective value different from the optimal value by up to an additive constant.
+An important issue in this setting is the definition of the robustness of the upper-level decisions with respect to such near-optimal lower-level solutions.

-For example, in some engineering applications \cite{dempe2002foundations,stavroulakis1998optimal,nicholls1998optimizing}, the decision-maker optimizes an outcome over a dynamical system (modelled as the lower level).
-For stable systems, the rate of change of the state variables decreases as the system converges towards a minimum of its potential function.
+In some engineering applications \cite{dempe2002foundations,stavroulakis1998optimal,nicholls1998optimizing}, the decision-maker optimizes an outcome over a dynamical system (modelled as the lower level).
+For stable systems, the rate of change of the state variables decreases as the system converges towards the minimum of a potential function.
 If the system is stopped before reaching the minimum, the designer of the system would require that the upper-level constraints be feasible for near-optimal lower-level solutions.

-The concept of bounded rationality initially proposed in \cite{simon1972theories}, sometimes referred as $\varepsilon$-rationality \cite{aumann1997rationality}, defines an economic and behavioural interpretation of a decision-making process where an agent aims to take \emph{any} solution associated with a ``satisfactory'' objective value instead of the optimal one.
+In economics and decision theory, the concept of \emph{bounded rationality} \cite{simon1972theories} or $\varepsilon$-rationality \cite{aumann1997rationality} defines an economic and behavioural interpretation of a decision-making process where an agent aims to take \emph{any} solution associated with a ``satisfactory'' objective value instead of the optimal one.

-Protecting the upper level from a violation of its constraints by deviations of the lower level is a form of robust optimization, as a protection of some constraints against uncertain parameters of the problem.
-Therefore, we use the terms ``near-optimal robustness'' and ``near-optimal robust bilevel problem'' or \textit{NORBiP} in the rest of the paper.\\
+Protecting the upper level from a violation of its constraints by deviations of the lower level is a form of robust optimization, and it is through these lenses that we will view it in this paper.
+Therefore, we use the terms ``near-optimality robustness'' and ``near-optimal robust bilevel problem'' or NRB in the rest of the paper to refer to this form of robustness. \\